teddykoker/blog/content/post/backtesting-portfolios-of-leveraged-etfs-in-python-with-backtrader/index.md

 ---
-title: "Backtesting Portfolios of Leveraged ETFSs in Python with Backtrader"
+title: "Backtesting Portfolios of Leveraged ETFs in Python with Backtrader"
 date: 2019-04-23T23:28:31-04:00
 tags:
   - backtrader